 Students are required to take a screen capture of the Action Center.
 The students are required to describe how they would configure each of the settings for a Windows 7 Professional Edition computer attached to a company network.
 Students are required to detail how to back up system files and user files.

 This course introduces the concepts behind today’s networks.
 It outlines current network design, explaining the OSI Model and the methods of carrying data over wired and wireless media.
-Other topics include fundamental network design components, such as topologies and access methods, basic administration of network operating systems, and troubleshooting methods for data transmission and recovery.
+Other topics include network design components, such as topologies and access methods, administration of network operating systems, and troubleshooting methods for data transmission and recovery.

 In this program you will learn the principles and terminology of network administration as you prepare for a career in a variety of entry-level positions in network technology and administration.* You will be provided with the skill sets needed to analyze, design, and evaluate network hardware and software solutions.

 * Kaplan University cannot guarantee employment or career advancement.